hues-platform/energy-hub-model-generator-aimms/NOTES.md

 ## PRIORITY

-* Add to documentation the following notes:
-NOTE: By convention, electricity has to be called "Elec" in the input files, solar "Solar", and natural gas "Gas"
-NOTE: By convention, each hub in the input files has to have all the demands listed, and the hubs should be ordered chronologically across the columns.

-## RAPHAELA'S BRANCH

-* Check if you're getting the same weird results for the base case.

-* Implement Raphaela's equations for bidding.

 ## UPDATES WITH CO2 INTENSITY PAPER

 * Implementation of simplified version of the Suurstoffi case (maybe you can get some additional data from Chris now).